Theobromine: Humans

-Theobromine has no significant stimulant effect on the human central nervous system.
+Theobromine is a heart stimulator and diuretic but has no significant stimulant effect on the human central nervous system.
 It is a bronchodilator and causes relaxation of vascular smooth muscle.
-It is not currently used as a prescription drug.
+It is available as a prescription drug in South Korea.
 The amount of theobromine found in chocolate is small enough that chocolate can, in general, be safely consumed by humans.

 Compared with caffeine, theobromine is weaker in both its inhibition of cyclic nucleotide phosphodiesterases and its antagonism of adenosine receptors.
 The potential phosphodiesterase inhibitory effect of theobromine is seen only at amounts much higher than what people normally would consume in a typical diet including chocolate.

 Toxicity

 At doses of 0.8–1.5 g/day (50–100 g cocoa), sweating, trembling and severe headaches were noted, with limited mood effects found at 250 mg/day.

 Also, chocolate may be a factor for heartburn in some people because theobromine may affect the esophageal sphincter muscle in a way that permits stomach acids to enter the esophagus.